 National Affiliate and Loyalty Fundraising Programs

 Through AmazonSmile, shoppers can select a charity to receive 0.5 percent of the purchase price of eligible purchases.
-To participate in the program, charitable organizations must have an IRS employer identification number (EIN).
+Our article on AmazonSmile explains how the program works.

 Mabel’s Labels’ fundraising program gives 20 percent of sales of customized labels and other products back to participating organizations.

 The office supply store chain gives 5 percent of sales to schools as store credit when customers provide a school ID number.
 The Give Back to Schools site has a tool to look up school ID numbers and to print ID cards to hand out to families.